levsero/test_embed/doc/chat_api_migration.md

-# Migrating from the `$zopim.livechat.*` syntax to the unified `zE()` syntax
+## Migrating from the Chat Widget syntax to the unified Web Widget syntax

-We have aliased the vast majority of the legacy `$zopim.livechat` API, so it will continue to work without the need to update any code.
-To see which APIs are planned or currently in-progress, please refer to our [Web Widget developer API reference](http://developer.zendesk.com/embeddables/docs/widget/api).
+We aliased the vast majority of the legacy `$zopim.livechat` APIs so they'll continue to work without needing to update any code.
+To see which APIs are planned or currently in-progress, see [Planned APIs](#planned-apis) below.

-Please note, there are some cases where the mapping may result in subtle differences in how the APIs behave in the Web Widget compared to using `$zopim.livechat` previously.
-For example, we don’t have any separation between our launcher and window, so if you call `hide` or `setOffset` we apply it to the entire widget instead of just the launcher or window.
+In some cases, subtle differences might exist in how the APIs behave in the Web Widget compared to the Chat widget.
+For example, the Web Widget doesn’t have any separation between its launcher and window, so if you call `hide` or `setOffset` the Web Widget applies it to the entire widget instead of just the launcher or window.
 Refer to the notes of each API below for more detail.

-If you intend to continue using the `$zopim.livechat` syntax for some time before migrating to the new `zE` syntax, please refer to [this article](https://support.zendesk.com/hc/en-us/articles/115007912068-Using-the-Chat-widget-JavaScript-API) to understand how to correctly wrap `$zopim.livechat` API calls when using `zE`.
+If you intend to continue using the `$zopim.livechat` syntax for some time before migrating to the new `zE` syntax, refer to [this article](https://support.zendesk.com/hc/en-us/articles/115007912068-Using-the-Chat-widget-JavaScript-API) to understand how to correctly wrap `$zopim.livechat` API calls when using `zE`.

-To read detailed descriptions for each API, refer to the [Web Widget developer documentation](https://developer.zendesk.com/embeddables/docs/widget/api#content).
+For detailed descriptions for each API, refer to the [Web Widget developer documentation](https://developer.zendesk.com/embeddables/docs/widget/introduction).

-## General APIs
+### General APIs

 | **$zopim.livechat syntax** | **zE syntax** |
 | -------------------------- | ------------------------------------------- |